jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-**Warning:** Even though the `function foo..` part here is technically a function expression, for the purposes of the internal scope of the module, it's treated like a function declaration, in that the `foo` name is bound in the module's top-level scope (often called "hoisting").
+**Warning:** Although the `function foo..` part here is technically a function expression, for the purposes of the internal scope of the module, it's treated like a function declaration, in that the `foo` name is bound in the module's top-level scope (often called "hoisting").
 The same is true for `export default class Foo..`.
 However, while you *can* do `export var foo = ..`, you currently cannot do `export default var foo = ..` (or `let` or `const`), in a frustrating case of inconsistency.
 At the time of this writing, there's already discussion of adding that capability in soon, post-ES6, for consistency sake.

 Recall the second snippet again: